roughike/flutter_facebook_login/README.md

 Done!

-### WEB
+### WEB (Beta)

 This assumes that you've done the _"Register and Configure Your App with Facebook"_ step in the [the Facebook Login documentation for WEB site](https://developers.facebook.com/docs/facebook-login/web).

 After you've done that, find out what your _Facebook App ID_ is.
 You can find your Facebook App ID in your Facebook App's dashboard in the Facebook developer console.

-- Open folder web/index.html and copy/paste this code inside BODY tag.
+- Open folder web/index.html and paste this code inside BODY tag.
 - Obs.
-Some feature require use https.
+Some features require use https.
 - For login, you can use http.

 ```JS